hulsbo/personal-blog/index.markdown

 layout: home
 ---

-Hello there - and welcome to Stride Reborn!
+Hello there - and welcome to The Incliner!

 My name is Oskar Huledal and I have a goal this spring of running Göteborgsvarvet 2024.
 I am new to running races but I love to train and improve.